TempleTradingTechnology/OwlHack_2024_Finance_Challenge/README.md

    Once your custom strategy is written, simply run the `run_backtest.py` script.
 It will:
    - Execute the backtest using your strategy
    - Generate performance metrics like Cumulative Return, Sharpe Ratio, and Maximum Drawdown
-   - Break down PnL and history in a CSV file
+   - Output trading signals into a CS file

 ## More In-Depth Guide